nblancoz/Social_Network/README.md

 ### Technologies<a name="technologies"></a>

 For API development, we will use MongoDB with Mongoose and Express.
 The project will be hosted on a public GitHub repository, and the presence of branches, along with well-documented commits, will be valued to analyze the project's evolution.
-A complete README in the repository is a mandatory requirement.

 #### Endpoints<a name="endpoints"></a>